LPO BrightSparks FAQs

 What happens if we fail to turn up to a BrightSparks concert?

-If we are attending a BrightSparks concert when should we arrive at the Royal Festival Hall?
+If we are attending a BrightSparks concert when should we arrive at Royal Festival Hall?

 Please leave plenty of time to get to your seats before the start of the concert.
-The hall is open all day from 10am onwards and there is lots of public space for schools groups to congregate if they arrive early.
+The building is open all day from 10.00am onwards and there is a lot of public space for schools groups to congregate if they arrive early for a concert.

-Is there somewhere for us to eat our packed lunch in the Royal Festival Hall?
+Is there somewhere for us to eat our packed lunch in Royal Festival Hall?

-Yes, there is plenty of space in the foyers of the Royal Festival Hall.
+Yes, there is plenty of space in the foyers of the Royal Festival Hall, but spaces are not bookable.

-Where can I park at the Royal Festival Hall?
+Where can I park at Royal Festival Hall?

 There are two car parks and various coach spaces available at Southbank Centre.
 You can find full information on the Parking page of Southbank Centre's website.
 There are also some coach bays next to the London Eye which must be reserved (booking instructions).
 Further information on coach parking in London can be found on Transport for London's Coaches page.